Quemandoacromo/ds-homebrew.github.io/docs/get-started.md

 Memory Pit is an exploit utilizing the DSi Camera, compatible with all firmware versions.

 If using the exploit without installing Unlaunch, compatibility with some homebrews could be limited.
-If you encounter issues with DSi homebrews, you can return to this guide and set up an [alternate exploit](alternate-exploits.html) instead.
+If you encounter issues with DSi homebrews and/or the camera function in DSi-Enhanced games, you can return to this guide and set up an [alternate exploit](alternate-exploits.html) instead.

 ::: tip